 This homemade salted caramel ice cream is made without eggs AND doesn’t require an ice cream maker or any fancy equipment… just 4 ingredients, a mixer, and a freezer!

 It’s seriously hard to believe that summer is just around the corner, especially considering the fact that we have spent all of spring in quarantine.
 Regardless, I always think the start of summer is something to celebrate.
-And even though we’re about a month away… you should still make my salted caramel ice cream 🙂
+And even though we’re about a month away… you should still make my no churn salted caramel ice cream recipe 🙂

 I have always been a huge fan of ice cream, and I especially love the rich and creamy kind (side note: if you’re wondering, my favorite shops here in LA are Jeni’s Splendid Ice Cream and Salt & Straw).
 And one of my all-time favorite flavors is salted caramel.
 I don’t think I need to say much there… right?
 You get it.
-So it was only natural that we kick off the season with some homemade, no-churn salted caramel ice cream.
+So it was only natural that we kick off the season with some homemade, no-churn salted caramel ice cream without eggs.